greendev223/wealthpark-test/README.md

 # Frontend Test Assignment (HackerNews)

-The purpose of this assignment is to help evaluate my React and front-end development skills.
+The task is to show Top 100 hackernews with React + Typescript.

 ## Requirement